fujidana/vscode-spec-command/README.md

 ## NOTICE for previous version users

-The language identifier of __spec__ command files are changed from `spec` to `spec-macro` in the version 1.3.0.
+The language identifier of __spec__ command files are changed from `spec` to `spec-macro` at v1.3.0 and again to `spec-cmd` at v1.4.0.

-The following identifiers in the extension settings are deprecated in the version 1.2.0:
+The following identifiers in the extension settings are deprecated at v1.2.0:

 * `vscode-spec.mnemonic.motor.labels`
 * `vscode-spec.mnemonic.motor.descriptions`